How it works

 Failures don't count against you

-If an assistant times out or refuses, that answer is left out of the maths entirely — a technical glitch can never be mistaken for you being invisible.
+If an AI assistant times out or refuses, that answer is left out of the maths entirely — a technical glitch can never be mistaken for you being invisible.

 Share of voice, in context

-Of every firm the assistants recommended across your questions, we measure what share was you, versus local competitors, versus national brands.
+Of every firm the AI assistants recommended across your questions, we measure what share was you, versus local competitors, versus national brands.

 National brands, kept separate